netroute-js/hussar/README.md

 >
 > This is all you need to do to configure Hussar's Redis service.
 To get more details about this service go to [Redis section](#redis-service-component).
 ---
+> **Redis Cluster configuration** <a id="redis-cluster-configuration-example"/>
+>
+>This section shows how to configure Hussar's Redis Cluster service in your project.
+>
+>To use it, first of all you need to add a Gradle/Maven dependencies to your project.
+>
+>```
+>Gradle
+>implementation pl.netroute:hussar-core-service:${version}
+>implementation pl.netroute:hussar-redis-service:${version}
+>```
+>
+>```
+>Maven
+><dependency>
+>    <groupId>pl.netroute</groupId>
+>    <artifactId>hussar-core-service</artifactId>
+>    <version>${version}</version>
+></dependency>
+><dependency>
+>    <groupId>pl.netroute</groupId>
+>    <artifactId>hussar-redis-service</artifactId>
+>    <version>${version}</version>
+></dependency>
+>```
+>
+> Once you've got the dependency attached to your project, the next step is to properly configure it:
+>
+>```java
+>public class TestEnvironmentConfigurerProvider implements EnvironmentConfigurerProvider { // to provide Hussar's tests environment configuration, you need to implement this interface
+>
+>  @Override
+>  public LocalEnvironmentConfigurer provide() { // to provide Hussar's tests environment, you need to implement this method and provide the setup you wish to have
+>    var application = SpringApplication.newApplication(SimpleSpringApplication.class); // in our example, we want to test SpringBoot application
+>
+>    var redisClusterService = RedisClusterDockerServiceConfigConfigurer
+>            .newInstance()
+>            .name("redis-cluster-service") // it sets the name of the service.
+It's optional parameter.
+>            .dockerImageVersion("7.2.5") // it sets the docker image version.
+It's optional parameter.
+>            .enablePassword(true) // it enables password protection.
+It's optional parameter.
+>            .registerEndpointUnderProperty("application.redis.cluster.url") // it registers service's URL under following property.
+It's optional parameter.
+>            .registerEndpointUnderEnvironmentVariable("REDIS_CLUSTER_URL") // it registers service's URL under following environment variable.
+It's optional parameter.
+>            .registerUsernameUnderProperty("application.redis.cluster.username") // it registers service's username under following property.
+It's optional parameter.
+>            .registerUsernameUnderEnvironmentVariable("REDIS_CLUSTER_USERNAME") // it registers service's username under following environment variable.
+It's optional parameter.
+>            .registerPasswordUnderProperty("application.redis.cluster.password") // it registers service's password under following property.
+It's optional parameter.
+>            .registerPasswordUnderEnvironmentVariable("REDIS_CLUSTER_PASSWORD") // it registers service's password under following environment variable.
+It's optional parameter.
+>            .done();
+>
+>    return LocalEnvironmentConfigurer
+>            .newInstance()
+>            .withApplication(application) // it adds the SpringBoot application to the environment configuration
+>            .withService(redisClusterService) // it adds Redis Cluster service to the environment configuration
+>            .done();
+>  }
+>
+>}
+>```
+>
+> This is all you need to do to configure Hussar's Redis service.
+To get more details about this service go to [Redis section](#redis-service-component).
+---
 > **RabbitMQ configuration** <a id="rabbitmq-configuration-example"/>
 >
 >This section shows how to configure Hussar's RabbitMQ service in your project.